yogendra09/yogendra09/README.md

 # 💫 About Me:
-🔭 I’m currently working on Skill Development<br>👯 I’m looking to collaborate on Challenging Projets<br>🤝 I’m looking for help with getting new opportunities<br>🌱 I’m currently learning <br>💬 Ask me about Web Development<br>⚡ Fun fact
+🔭 I’m currently working on my skills<br>👯 I’m looking to collaborate on challenging projets<br>🤝 I’m looking for help with getting new opportunities<br>🌱 I’m currently learning <br>💬 Ask me about web development<br>⚡ Fun fact

 ## 🌐 Socials: